MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 1. Upload a file and wait for it to index.
 1. Select the video to navigate to the media page.
 1. Select **Generate summary**.
 The textual summary is generated.

+> [!NOTE]
+> If you aren't seeing the Generate summary button, you may be using a trial account.
+Create a [standard account](create-account.md) to use this feature.

 ## Summary customizations